scarybunny1/ColorMateApp/README.md

 # ColorMateApp
-An iOS application for identifying colors, creating color palletes, importing and saring color images and much more.
+An iOS application for identifying colors, creating color palletes, importing and sharing color images and much more.